| August 16, 2017

 Insurance Company under the Digital Transformation

-The customer, an InsurTech company, has an outdated IT system which has been in use for 40 years.
+The customer, an InsurTech company, had an outdated IT system which had been in use for 40 years.
 Due to the fact that this system supports key processes for the functioning of the company, the customer decided it was time to implement a new solution.
-To do so, they turned to one of the leading German consulting firms, CORE, which specializes in the strategic management of digital transformation.
+To do so, they turned to one of the leading German consulting firms, which specializes in the strategic management of digital transformation.
 An analysis of the company’s needs resulted in the idea to implement a system based on modern architecture, using microservices.

 Project description: Microservices